RavensbourneWebMedia/Digital_Advertising/sessions/03/README.md

 ![](https://github.com/RavensbourneWebMedia/Digital_Advertising/blob/master/sessions/03/Degree_Show_1_Small.png)

-The Ravensbourne Degree Show 2017 will be between XX XX June.
-The Web Media private view will be on XXX.
+The Ravensbourne Degree Show 2017 will be June.
+There will be a Web Media private view as part of the degree show.

 In previous years the web media room has looked a little inconsistant whereas the degree show standard is very high.

 There is Ravensbourne budget to help put up your stands and set up the room so I would like to propose that we work together to design the room for this year.

-Examples of stands 2015/2016. **Add presentation here.**
+[Examples of stands 2015/2016.] (**Add presentation here.** )

 # The Creative Process